 Plant trees and shrubs thoughtfully to reduce the spread of flame and select plants that are less flammable.
 Here’s a helpful fact sheet.

-The sad truth is, some houses are undefendable against a bush fire in some conditions – Fire fighters often have to make the difficult decision on which houses can be defended and which ones are simply too difficult or may be unsafe.
-You may have also heard the myth that there will always be a fire truck to defend your house – unfortunately it’s just not possible for our trucks and volunteers to be everywhere in a large and fast moving bush fire event.
+The sad truth is, some houses are so poorly prepared they are undefendable against a bush fire in some conditions.
+Fire fighters often have to make a difficult choice between which houses can be defended and which are simply too difficult or may be unsafe.
+You may have also heard the myth that there will always be a fire truck to defend your house – unfortunately it’s just not possible for our trucks to be everywhere in a large and fast moving bush fire event.
 The harsh reality is, fire fighters must prioritise.
 Taking the simple steps we’ve talked through in these articles to improve your home and garden can give the best chance against bush fires with or without someone there to defend it.

 Bush Fire Household Assessment Tool